Cezary-Nakielski/Project-Four-Forumbus/README.md

 ### Acknowledgements

-I received inspiration and information necessary for this project from lessons and material provided by Code Institute, video and text tutourials found online as well as my mentor to whom I am very grateful for his patience, understanding and expertise.
+I received inspiration and information necessary for this project from lessons and material provided by Code Institute, video and text tutorials found online as well as my mentor to whom I am very grateful for his patience, understanding and expertise.

  - (https://stackoverflow.com/) Probably the best place to find answers and tips on how to work out solutions for better code

 - Wireframes creation tool:
     - (https://balsamiq.com)

-- ER diagram and Ralational Schema creation tool:
+- ER diagram and Relational Schema creation tool:
     - (https://erdplus.com/)

 - Logo creation tool: